andygotz/tango-protocol-spec/source/device.rst

 .. glossary::

    Device
        A Device is an object within the Tango Controls System.
-Device SHELL be accessible locally and remotely through its interface.
+The Device SHELL be accessible locally and remotely through its interface.

-       The Device SHELL
+       Before accessign the Device it SHELL be created by/within a term:`Device Server`...

        The Device has `device_name`. `device_name` is a character string which SHELL uniquely identify the device within the system :term:`Tango Controls System`.

        .. todo::
-          Extend the above
+          Extend the above (device cration, life, deletion), formal specification of device name as domain/subdomain/device, ...

        Device SHELL provide way to read its: